DanielMendesSensei/DanielMendesSensei/README.md

 - 🔭 I'm currently working on a file converter program and I teach robotics classes in courses.

-- 🌱 I'm currently learning Django and majoring in Analysis and systems development.
+- 🌱 I'm currently learning Python.

 - 👯 I am looking to collaborate on research and teaching projects for companies.

-- 🤔 I'm looking for a job in IT area.
+- 🤔 I'm looking for help with TensorFlow and other AI frameworks.

 - 💬 ask me about **C, C++, Python, HTML, CSS, Physics, Electronics, Arduino, Illustrator, Pixel Art.**